Shipping Now! Please allow 5-7 days for your order to ship.

 Line 6: M5, M9, M13

-Chase Bliss: Warped Vinyl, Wombtone, Gravitas, Spectre, Tonal Recall (control up to 4 with an Empress MIDIBox, control a single pedal with our TRS Control Cable for Chase Bliss Audio)
+Chase Bliss: Brothers, Warped Vinyl, Wombtone, Gravitas, Spectre, Tonal Recall (control up to 4 with a MIDIBox, control up to three pedal with our TRS Control Cable for Chase Bliss Audio and the MultiJacks)

 Pigtronix Echolution 2 / Deluxe / Ultra